 In a country caught in frenzied transition like China, when it comes to marriage choices economically-driven and practical needs win priority over true love; parental involvement tends to muddy the waters even more.
 Within this cultural context, first-generation urban Christians often face even more complications related to marriage such as finding a mate, planning a church wedding, or starting a family biblically.
 Living out their faith as they make marriage-related choices often brings tension between them and their parents who have fully absorbed secular values and social norms.
 They must fight against social norms and kinship expectations.
 Married Christian couples also need to swim against many secular tides in bearing and raising children.

 Image credit: Shanghai park marriage market by thaths via Flickr.

-Mary Ma (MA Li) holds a PhD in sociology from Cornell University.
-Currently a research fellow at the Henry Institute of Christianity and Public Life at Calvin College, she and her husband Li Jin have coauthored articles, book chapters, and recently a book on Christians in mainland China.
-They also...
+Mary Li Ma (MA Li) holds a PhD in sociology from Cornell University.
+Currently a research fellow at the Henry Institute of Christianity and Public Life at Calvin College, she and her husband Li Jin have coauthored articles, book chapters, and a book forthcoming this December, Surviving the State, Remaking the...
 View Full Bio